A security deposit is money which actually belongs to the tenant, but is held by the landlord for protection against damages.

 - After five years the landlord cannot increase a security deposit even though the monthly rent may have been increased.

 When you first move in, request that the landlord go through the property with you and together determine any damage which will be subtracted from your security deposit.
 Also, make a list of any existing damages and repairs that need to be made.
-(See the section entitled Checklist on Housing Conditions).
+(This move-in checklist is provided for your use).
 Keep a copy of the list, give one to the landlord and attach a copy to the lease.
 Such records will assure that the security deposit will be applied only to damages for which you are responsible.

 There are several steps involved in getting your security deposit refunded:

 - In order to get the money returned, the tenant must give the landlord a forwarding address and return the keys to the property.